langgenius/dify-docs/en/advanced/prompt-engineering/README.md

     <img src="../../.gitbook/assets/Context.png" alt="" data-size="line">

-    When users input a query, the app processes the query as search criteria for the dataset.
+    When users input a query, the app processes the query as search criteria for the knowledge.
 The organized results from the search then replace the variable `Context`, allowing the LLM to reference the content for its response.